fernandolalanne/Practice-Project-Digital-Lab/README.md

 -  Graph analysis

 For France or Brazil we can see..

 The inflation and total_death seem to be correlated but it is probably due to the fact that total death is cumulative and inflation grows with time, so both are evoluting the same way.
 But It is more interesting to look at non cumulative variables as they reflect the situation at a certain point, as the inflation rate does.

+From our analysis we found that there is no obvious correlation between the COVID-19 pandemics and the global economy.

 - Interpretation